opentower/populus-viewer/README.md

 Populus-Viewer is a tool for decentralized social annotation, built on [pdfjs](https://mozilla.github.io/pdf.js/), [wavesurfer.js](https://wavesurfer-js.org/) and [the Matrix protocol](https://matrix.org).
-You can use it to read PDFs or listen to audio and have rich discussions in the margins, with your friends, classmates, or scholarly collaborators.
+You can use it to read PDFs, listen to audio, or watch videos, and have rich discussions in the margins, with your friends, classmates, or scholarly collaborators.

 Each uploaded file is attached to a matrix space, and each annotation to the file becomes a room within that space.
 Populus-Viewer has been tested with